fsmosca/rflask/README.md

 ### 8. Install the modules in the requirements.txt

+To test if our requirements is right.

 ```
 pip install -r requirements.txt
 ```

 ### 9. Test it

 We are not deploying for production yet.
-Just testing the virtual environment we just created in GCP.
+Just testing the virtual environment.

 ```
 gunicorn main:app